 The compatibility of a given native plant to your local area is highly dependent on that plant's need for moisture.
 The amount of precipitation that plants receive in their habitats is a very important piece of cultural information.
 Looking at a precipitation map of the United States the pattern shows us that, in general, as we move west from the eastern seaboard toward California the terrain becomes drier and drier.
-Thus plants native to the various desert regions of the western United States will not be well suited to average garden conditions in moist Ohio.
-However, in my experience, a native plant from Ohio may do fine in Santa Fe's high desert climate if given enriched soil, sufficient irrigation and afternoon shade to avoid heat stroke.
+Thus plants native to the various desert regions of the western United States will not be well suited to average garden conditions in moist midwestern or eastern states.
+Ohio.
+However, in my experience, a native plant from Ohio, for example, may do fine in Santa Fe's high desert climate if given enriched soil, sufficient irrigation, and afternoon shade to avoid heat stroke.

 Soil drainage is a critical but often overlooked factor in growing native plants.

 Moving western natives to eastern gardens: Many western natives require dry, fast draining soil.
 When moving western plants to wetter climates, sandy and sandy/loam soils provide drier, faster-draining conditions than clay.
 It is more challenging when we move dry clay lovers from west to east than vice versa.
 Eastern clay soils that stay wet from plentiful rain and snow will be deadly for dry clay lovers from the west.
 A sand/gravel/clay soil mixture used in a raised bed or berm is often the best solution to this dilemma.
 Learn More: How To Create Well-Drained Soil

 Moving eastern natives to western gardens: Natives that like moister, high humus soils can be accommodated out west by incorporating generous amounts of compost and Broadleaf P4 water retaining crystals into the soil, and irrigating more frequently.
 Clay loving plants are common in all areas of the United States.